matjaz99/eventlogger/README.md

 Parse the request, extract individual events from the JSON and evaluate them against the rules.

 **3. Store events to DB**
-Extracted events are stored to MongoDB.
+Events are stored to MongoDB.

 ## Webhooks